 Quantifying Sharpness III, Quality Control Video!

 Scroll down for three short videos of the Edge On Up Sharpness tester in use.
-To have continuous improvement in product quality, we have to measure where we're at today.
+To continuously improve product quality, we have to measure where we're at today.
 When I got the Fixed angle sharpening systems I now have, the quality of sharpened edges at Keith Nix Knives jumped dramatically.
-Now that I can actually measure the sharpness of those edges, I expect to squeeze every last drop of keenness out of my sharpening protocols!!
+Now that I can directly measure the sharpness of those edges, I expect to squeeze every last drop of keenness out of my sharpening protocols.

 Quality Control and Continuous Improvement-

-If you want a sharp knife you have to know how to get there, You also need to know WHEN you get there!
+If you want a sharp knife, you must know how to get there and understand WHEN you are there!

-There is no quality without quality control, or if there is, it is literally BLIND LUCK.
-As a knifemaker, I have to control time and temperature in all heat treating processes as I make your knife.
+There is no quality without quality control; if there is, it is BLIND LUCK.
+As a knifemaker, I must control time and temperature in all heat-treating processes as I make your knife.
 Quality management is controlling manufacturing processes!
-When I make your fine wood handle, I have to control flatness and parallelism early in the process, to make sure the handle fits to the tang without gaps.
-The pin holes must be drilled perpendicular to the flats of the handle, and they must be reamed to a very tight tolerance.
-We measure and control many variable temperatures, dimensions, material conditions and surface finishes to assure you the very best custom knives we can make, with an eye to continuous improvement.
-So I was overjoyed to find the Edge on Up sharpness tester, and the BESS Scale of sharpness so we can now measure sharpness, because sharpness is kind of important in a knife!!!
+When I create your fine wood handle, I have to maintain flatness and parallelism early in the process to ensure the handle fits the tang without gaps.
+The pin holes must be drilled perpendicular to the handle's flats and reamed to a very tight tolerance.
+We measure and control many variable temperatures, dimensions, material conditions, and surface finishes to ensure the best custom knives we can make, with an eye to continuous improvement.
+So I was overjoyed to find the Edge on Up sharpness tester and the BESS Scale of sharpness.
+Now we can measure sharpness because sharpness is necessary for a knife.

 Here are three videos Sarah shot for me on 7/22/2022.
-The top one, of her beautiful but dull Keith Nix Knives petite chef's knife, shows it cutting the certified test media, requiring nearly 550 grams of force, or 550 on the BESS scale (Brubacher Edge Sharpness Scale).
-This is the starting point, and shows just how dull the knife had become.
-Quality Assurance, Quality Control, and Sharper Edges begin by establishing a baseline, to be sure our products meet customer expectations!
+The top one of her beautiful but dull Keith Nix Knives petite chef's knife shows it cutting the certified test media, requiring nearly 550 grams of force, or 550 on the BESS scale (Brubacher Edge Sharpness Scale).
+This is the starting point and shows how dull the knife had become.
+Quality Assurance, Quality Control, and Sharper Edges begin by establishing a baseline to be sure our products meet customer expectations!